Lessons in the Book of Jude

-This means that even when we know something is wrong, we need to resist the temptation of going on wild and uninformed attacks against it.
+This means that even when we see others who misunderstand things, we need to resist the temptation of going on wild and uninformed attacks against them.
 A soldier charging ahead foolishly often finds himself rushing into a well set trap.
-He is caught in the snare before he even realizes he has taken the bait.
+He’s caught in the snare before he even realizes he’s taken the bait.
 We need to be truly wise, following God’s advice for dealing with error whenever it creeps in among us.

 There were infiltrators in the church who had defied God’s ways.

 Jude 8, “Likewise also these dreamers defile the flesh, reject authority, and speak evil of dignitaries.”

 These are the infiltrators of the church, the covert agents for evil described in verse 4.
 There it says, “For certain men have crept in unnoticed, who long ago were marked out for this condemnation, ungodly men, who turn the grace of our God into lewdness and deny the only Lord God and our Lord Jesus Christ. ”